shivam-kumar-emf-portrait/amazon.com_framework/README.md

 # amazon.com_framework
-only html and javascript are used
+only html and css are used